AAEmara/HTML_CSS_Tutorial/HTML_and_CSS_Course_by_SuperSimpleDev/HTML_Basics/README.md

   - The second with your favorite food.
 - 1c.
 Create a paragraph with the text "Hello, World!" inside.
 - 1d.
 Create a paragraph below the previous paragraph and write something you did today.
+- 1e.
+Create a link to google.com (or a similar website for your country).
+- 1f.
+Make the link from the previous exercise (1e.) open in a new tab.
+#### Challenge Exercise
+- 1g.
+Try to copy this design (minute 17:36) using HTML (the link goes to amazon.com).